rgwch/no-bling-blog/readme.md

 ### Run as a process in apache

 Recommended for busy sites: Use the [Passenger](https://www.phusionpassenger.com/) AppServer.
 Install according to the directions [there](https://www.phusionpassenger.com/docs/tutorials/installation/node/).
-This way, Passenger will handle spin up and shut down of the noblingblog-server as needed, and can even run multiple server instances on higher demand.
+This way, Passenger will handle spin up and shut down of the noblingblog-server as needed, and can even run multiple server instances on higer demand.

 Add the following configuration to /etc/apache2/sites_available: